springmeyer/boost-geometry-line-clipping-testcase/README.md

-This testcase clips and line with a polygon and a box using boost::geometry.
+This testcase clips a line once with a polygon and another time with a box using boost::geometry.

 ### Setup